tpboudreau/l6s/README.md

 Replace 'n.n.n.n' with the external IP address of your load balancer.
 If you have chosen a port other than 80 (for http:) or 443 (for https:) you should include the port number in your base URL.

-Of course you should choose the appropriate storage type for each supporting service and provide the required supplementary values as described above.
+You should choose the appropriate storage type for each supporting service and provide the required supplementary values as described above.

 ##### ClusterIP Service

 Alternatively, to instruct helm to create only a ClusterIP service for LibreNMS, invoke helm like:

-    helm install librenms \
+    helm install librenms-0.1.0 \
       --generate-name \
       --values values.yaml \
       --namespace librenms \